 That Florida heat has gotten to you again, and it’s time to chill out — this time on or in an attraction!

 Lightning McQueen’s Racing Academy opened in 2019, and it’s become a favorite place to cool off.
 Head in for a ten-minute respite from the Florida heat, and leave with a bevy of racing tips sure to make you say “I am speed!”

-If you’re speed is more mermaid than race car, the Voyage of the Little Mermaid is for you!
+If your speed is more mermaid than race car, the Voyage of the Little Mermaid is for you!
 This stage show features a combination of live character (hello, Ariel!) and puppets and animatronics to retell the popular story.
 And there’s plenty of AC!

 If your kids need to burn some energy, the Disney Junior Dance Party is the place to be!
 This rockin’ good time brings favorite Disney Junior characters, energetic tunes, and lots of smiles.
 And a place to take a load off.